John Piper: Top Prices Paid at Auction

 Abstract painting with vibrant reds, blues, greys, whites, and browns arranged in vertical geometric formations spanning the canvas from left to right.
 Overlapping white lines in the center of the canvas create an additional optical illusion.Image © Christie’s / Painting © John Piper 1935

-The 1930s marked a pivotal period in John Piper's artistic journey, witnessing the emergence of his matured style.
-During this defining era, he embraced a more abstract approach that sought to distil the pure essence of his art through meticulous material exploration.
-Painting (1935) encapsulates Piper's unwavering commitment to this vision.
-Employing a constructivist technique, he excised specific sections of the canvas and applied a diverse palette of paint, and bold colours, resulting in a tapestry of textures on panel that interplay harmoniously with fractured geometric forms, forming a seamless union.
-This particular painting serves as a quintessential representation of British Abstraction.
+The 1930s marked a crucial period in Piper's artistic evolution, where his matured style emerged.
+During this defining era, he embraced a more abstract approach to distill the essence of his art through meticulous material exploration.
+Painting (1935) epitomises Piper's unwavering commitment to this vision.
+Utilising a constructivist technique, he carved out specific sections of the canvas and applied a diverse palette of bold colours, resulting in a textured panel interplaying with fractured geometric forms.
+This painting serves as a quintessential representation of British Abstraction.
+Notably, Painting has an impressive exhibition history, including a showing at the Dulwich Picture Gallery in 2003, and it holds significance as it set a record auction price of £482,500 (including fees) at Christie's in November 2013.

 £371,250 for Forms On A White Ground